instrumentisto/rust-incubator/0_basics/README.md

 __Estimated time__: 4 days

+> ❗️ It is important to open a Pull Request this week( until 24/12/2023 ).
+And add the answer to at least 1 question to it.

 Read through [Rust Book], [Rust FAQ], and become familiar with basic [Rust] concepts, syntax, memory model, type and module systems.

 Polish your familiarity by completing [Rust By Example] and [rustlings].